lennerd/VipxBotDetectBundle/Resources/doc/index.md

 The bundle comes shipped with different metadata files sorting metadata by type.
 The `basic.yml` file holds the main known bots.
 The `extended.yml` also has informations about some bots of smaller web services.
 They are both importing metadata files for each type of bot (e.g. `extended_validator.yml` or `basic_validator.yml`).

-__Notice:__ Keep in mind, that the `extended.yml` metadata file is much bigger than the `basic.yml` file.
+__Note:__ Keep in mind, that the `extended.yml` metadata file is much bigger than the `basic.yml` file.
 Therefor the detector needs much longer to search threw the given informations.

 The bundle is preconfigured to use the `Resources/metadata/basic_bot.yml` file.
 If you want for example only the basic validator bots, you can simply change the configuration: